h2non/nar/README.md

 nar will find ignore-like files in order to load and match patterns of files to discard

-Supported files by priority are (the first found will discard others ones):
+Supported files by priority are (the first one found implies to ignore other ones):

 - `.narignore`
 - `.buildignore`